|The Complete Resource

 Vernita Vallez, Principal

-The CWI model can be applied across K-16 or community based settings, to any academic skill, content, or program area.
-The CWI model may be used for a single project, or as part of a long term program or campus wide focus on service and community engagement.
+The CWI design framework can be applied across K-16 or community based settings, to any academic skill, content, or program area.
+The CWI framework may be used for a single project, or as part of a long term program or campus wide focus on service and community engagement.
 We use a framework that sets one's local place as the context with service at the center of experience.
 The goal is to contribute to a sustainable and just community.
 CWI alumni comment

 We have identified four core principles that we emphasize in our professional development and program design work.
 These core principles came out of our experience working with educators in the field over many years.
 Applying these principles help to set the stage for successful service-learning and long lasting academic and social development.